entropicvail/gspk.py/README.md

 # Overview

-This script uses ollama and the Google Translate Text-to-Speech to create an on-prem (no network required) ability to have text to speach interactions with an LLM.
+This script uses Ollama and a Docker container running Open Text-to-Speech to create an on-prem (no network required) ability to have text to speach interactions with an LLM.
 There is nothing really ground-breaking going on, just a nicer way to interact with an LLM sometimes.
-Next, I will work on creating a bridge for ollama to interface with a local data-set (like Obsidian notes) to consider during interaction.
+Next, I will work on creating a RAG for ollama to interface with a local data-set (like Obsidian notes) to consider during interaction.

 ## Requirements